Future Voice and Data Limited – Terms and Conditions of Business

 - without limiting or affecting any other right or remedy available to it, the Supplier will have the right to suspend performance of the Services until the Customer remedies the Customer Default, and to rely on the Customer Default to relieve it from the performance of any of its obligations in each case to the extent the Customer Default prevents or delays the Supplier’s performance of any of its obligations;

-- the Customer will reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the Customer Default.
+- the Customer will reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly from the Customer Default.

 - The Customer gives its consent for the Supplier to carry out a credit check without prior notice and to pass the results of such credit check on to credit agencies or the court.